vincetran96/Scrape-Finance-Data-v2/README.md

 # Scrape Financial Data of Vietnamese Listed Companies - Version 2
+A standalone package to scrape financial data from listed Vietnamese companies via Vietstock.
+If you are looking for raw financial data from listed Vietnamese companies, this may help you.
 # Table of Contents
 - [Prerequisites](#prerequisites)
 - [Run within Docker Compose](#rundockercompose)